 Ideal monitor position

-In terms of angle, the top of the monitor should be at or just below eye level, where you only have to look down slightly to see.
+In terms of angle, the top of the monitor should be at just below eye level, where you only have a look down slightly to see.
 Any lower or higher and your head would be at an uncomfortable angle, which effects your neck muscles.